inon/recipe-builder/README.md

 ----------
 1).
 For some instances, you might need to give `recipe` file some permissions.
 Just execute `sudo chmod +x ./recipe` 2).
-I have included `test/stubs/fridge-stub.csv` for a sample `fridge.csv` file that you guys can use
+I have included `test/stubs/fridge-stub.csv` for a sample `fridge.csv` file that you guys can use 3).
+Execute `./recipe help build` to check arguments needed for the console command